-The element that is currently being generated is said to be in scope.
-If the element in scope is stereotyped Enterprise Architect looks for a template that has been defined for that stereotype.
-If a match is found, the specialized template is executed.
-Otherwise the default implementation of the base template is used.
+The element from which code is currently being generated is said to be in scope; if the element in scope is stereotyped, the system searches for a template that has been defined for that stereotype.
+If a specialized template is found, it is executed; otherwise the default implementation of the base template is used.

 Templates are processed sequentially, line by line, replacing each macro with its underlying text value from the model.